chuank/spacebrew-spark/README.md

 https://github.com/labatrockwell/ArduinoWebsocketClient

-Many thanks go out to ekbduffy for running through some of the tests.
+Many thanks go out to ekbduffy for running through some of the tests with me.